 The Sarwar Dynasty in Central Glasgow

-Investigators have expressed concerns about his tax affairs.
-But he is no stranger to controversy.
-Soon after his election in 1997 he was suspended from the Parliamentary Labour Party over allegations of bribing political opponents, and stood trial for fraud.
+No stranger to controversy tax investigators expressed concern about his tax affairs and soon after his election in 1997 he was suspended from the Parliamentary Labour Party over allegations of bribing political opponents, and stood trial for fraud.

 Mohammad Sarwar – officially the most expensive MP in Westminster.